Dec 8 – 10, 2019

 Talk

-experiment at the LHC.
+Silicon pixel detectors are at the core of the current and planned upgrade of the ATLAS experiment at the LHC.
 Given their close proximity to the interaction point, these detectors will be exposed to an unprecedented amount of radiation over their lifetime.
 The current pixel detector will receive damage from non-ionizing radiation in excess of $10^{15}$ $1$ MeV neq cm$^2$, while the pixel...

-Ronald Ronald Lipton
+11. Dr Ronald Ronald Lipton (Fermilab)

 12/10/19, 10:10 AM